 This National Trust gem is still home to the members of the eminent Rothschild family – la di da!
-It is also famous as the home of the crazily wonderful Ascott collection (with more fine art and furniture than you could shake a gold plated stick at).
-And the awesome gardens are specially designed as winter gardens, with March being the perfect time to enjoy the sea of Daffodils spreading out around the grounds.
+It’s also famous as the home of the crazily wonderful Ascott collection (with more fine art and furniture than you can shake a gold-plated stick at).
+The awesome gardens are specially designed as winter gardens, with March being the perfect time to enjoy the sea of daffodils spreading out around the grounds.

 Cassiobury Park, Watford

-If you’re a bit closer to the Big Smoke (but keen to stay away from the crowds) why not take a walk in Watford’s Cassiobury Park.
-Here you have 190 acres of open space in which to ramble, taking in the uplifting blanket of yellow flowers as you go.
+If you’re a bit closer to the Big Smoke, why not take a walk in Watford’s Cassiobury Park.
+Here, you have 190 acres of open space in which to ramble, taking in the uplifting blanket of yellow flowers as you go.
 And breathe.

 Anglesey Abbey, Lode